Huotes/CommitMaker/README.md

 Chuck Norris destroyed the periodic table, because Chuck Norris only recognizes the element of surprise.

 If you spell Chuck Norris in Scrabble, you win.
 Forever.

+There is no such thing as global warming.
+Chuck Norris was cold, so he turned the sun up.